 The Master of Science Degree in Counseling prepares competent specialists in counseling for professional employment in a number of settings such as schools, private practice, and public and private agencies.
-The school counseling credential program specifically offers training for services within the K-12 educational system.
+The School Counseling Credential Program specifically offers training for services within the K-12 educational system.
 The programs are clinically oriented with didactic courses and include an experiential component followed by practice on and off the campus.
-An on-campus Center for Counseling and Diagnostic Services brings clients from off campus to be counseled by students in the program and provides opportunity for video and audio feedback.
-Additionally, a community-based center, The Alliance for Excellence, provides services for clients who prefer to be seen off campus.
-Classes are offered during the day, in the late afternoon and evening.

 The Department of Counselor Education is committed to creating and facilitating the ongoing design and implementation of a quality teaching/learning community.
-The faculty actively supports diversity, and focuses on multicultural counseling skills throughout the curriculum.

 Many graduates find positions with colleges, school districts, state/local agencies, clinics, business organizations and private practice settings.
-The employment opportunities for Counselor Education majors should remain positive for the foreseeable future.
+The employment opportunities for Counselors are varied and diverse.